pvdz/preval/tests/cases/dot_call/func_call.md

 ## Todos triggered

-- (todo) Missed opportunity to inline a type tracked trick for $function_call
+- (todo) access object property that also exists on prototype? $function_call

 ## Globals